Reconstruction of cosmic-ray muon events with CUORE: The CUORE experiment

 CUORE began taking data in April 2017, with data collection continuing to the present.
 CUORE's latest data release analyzed over 2 tonne-years of TeO$_2$ exposure~\cite{CUORE:2024ikf}, and currently holds the best limit on the half-life of $0\nu\beta\beta$ decay in $^{130}$Te~\cite{CUORE:1TY}.
 The data are divided into intervals of about 1-2 months of continuous background data collection, which we refer to as ``datasets'' for the rest of the text.
 Datasets consist of data-taking subsets referred to as ``runs,'' roughly of 1-day duration.
 Each dataset is preceded and followed by a calibration period of about one week, in which radioactive sources are lowered around the CUORE cryostat to obtain calibration data and subsequently characterize the detector response.
 The 2 tonne-year data release comprised 28 datasets numbered \texttt{1}--\texttt{28} and collected between May 2017 and April 2023.
 For this work, we use background runs from the 2 tonne-year data release, excluding datasets \texttt{1} and \texttt{5} due to insufficient detector-wide performance under the selections used for this analysis, corresponding to a cumulative 2.73 years of detector live-time.

 Data processing within CUORE begins with each crystal acting as an independent detector, and continuously collecting waveforms in a trigger-less manner for subsequent offline analysis.
-A new addition to the data pipeline for the 2 tonne-year data release is a denoising algorithm~\cite{Vetter:2023fas}.
+A new addition to the data pipeline for the 2 tonne-year data release is a denoising algorithm~\cite{Vetter:2023fas,adams2025endtoenddataanalysismethods}.
 This algorithm uses information collected by auxiliary acoustic and mechanical devices such as microphones, seismometers, and accelerometers to subtract correlated noise across the detector.
 Subsequently, these denoised waveforms are then retriggered offline with an algorithm based on an optimum filter~\cite{OptimumFilter} designed to maximize the signal-to-noise ratio and decrease the energy threshold.
 The pulse amplitude is then evaluated on this filtered waveform and subsequently stabilized by correcting for gain fluctuations caused by thermal drifts of the detector~\cite{CUORE:analysisTech}.
 The next processing step converts the stabilized amplitude to units of energy by utilizing the data from calibration runs, in which physics peaks of known energy are resolved.
 Specific to this analysis, we additionally include in our selections pulses from events that saturate detector electronics.
-These events are typically discarded as current processing algorithms used by CUORE cannot determine their energy due to their truncated pulse shapes.
-However, these saturated pulses still provide important spatial information to reconstruct high-energy muon tracks.
+These events are typically discarded as current processing algorithms used by CUORE cannot determine their energy due to their truncated pulse shapes, although time-above-threshold methods are being considered to recover their energies in future work~\cite{adams2025endtoenddataanalysismethods}.
+Nonetheless, these saturated pulses still provide important spatial information to reconstruct high-energy muon tracks.